angels178/lunchbox-backend/README.md

-# Budget App Backend
+# Lunchbox App Backend

 ### Description

-The budget app backend is a server-side component of the budget application.
-It provides functionality for managing financial transactions and user accounts.
+The lunchbox app backend is a server-side component of the budget application.
+It provides functionality for managing snacks and drinks.
 Follow these steps to install and run the backend:

 ## Installation